hypernym-studio/nuxt-gsap/README.md

 }
 ```

+It is possible to use _provide_ helper and _composables_ in combination or separately, depending on preference.

-When using only composables, it is recommended to disable global import.
+When using _only_ composables, it is recommended to disable global import.

 ```ts
 // nuxt.config.ts